jeongmin-An/llm_symbol_lab_test/README.md

 - **score > 0** → Windows-leaning
 - **score < 0** → MacOS-leaning
 - **score ≈ 0** → neutral/ambiguous
-> Score the **first sentence** only to reduce noise and keep outputs template-aligned.
+> Score the **first sentence** only to reduce noise and keep outputs consistent with the scoring templates.

 ### 4) Sampling Design (Repeated Runs)
 - Vary: